Blog

 2. Care team assignment: Based on the care plan, the appropriate combination of skilled nurses, therapy professionals, certified nursing assistants, and home health aides is assigned.

-3. Care delivery and coordination: The RN Director of Nursing supervises all care, communicates with the physician and other members of the care team, and updates the care plan as the patient's condition changes.
+3. Care delivery and coordination: The RN Director of Nursing supervises all care, communicates with the physician, and updates the care plan as the patient's condition changes.

-4. Claims and documentation: BrightStar Care of Burleson handles billing directly with EBMS using the appropriate payer ID and clinical documentation, reducing the administrative burden on families.
+4. Claims and documentation: We handle billing directly with EBMS using the appropriate payer ID and clinical documentation, reducing the administrative burden on families.

 5. Ongoing communication: Families receive regular updates on the patient's progress, and care plans are adjusted as recovery progresses or needs change.